Project-MONAI/tutorials/acceleration/fast_model_training_guide.md

 - Some training algorithms can converge faster with a bigger batch size and the training progress is more stable.
 - If caching data in GPU memory, every GPU only needs to cache a partition, so we can use bigger cache-rate to cache more data in total to accelerate training.

-For example, during the training of brain tumor segmentation task, with 8 GPUs, we can cache all the data in GPU memory directly and execute following transforms on GPU deivce, so it's more than `10x` faster than single GPU training.
+For example, during the training of brain tumor segmentation task, with 8 GPUs, we can cache all the data in GPU memory directly and execute following transforms on GPU device, so it's more than `10x` faster than single GPU training.

-## Leverage multi-nodes distributed training
+## Leveraging multi-nodes distributed training

 Distributed data parallelism (DDP) is an important feature of PyTorch to connect multiple GPU devices in multiple nodes to train or evaluate models, it can continuously improve the training speed when we fully leveraged multiple GPUs in single node.

 The distributed data parallel APIs of MONAI are compatible with native PyTorch distributed module, pytorch-ignite distributed module, Horovod, XLA, and the SLURM platform.
-MONAI provides rich demos for reference: train/evaluate with `PyTorch DDP`, train/evaluate with `Horovod`, train/evaluate with `Ignite DDP`, partition dataset and train with `SmartCacheDataset`, as well as a real world training example based on Decathlon challenge Task01 - Brain Tumor segmentation.
+MONAI provides rich demos for reference: train/evaluate with `PyTorch DDP`, train/evaluate with `Horovod`, train/evaluate with `Ignite DDP`, partition dataset and train with `SmartCacheDataset`, as well as a real-world training example based on Decathlon challenge Task01 - Brain Tumor segmentation.

-We obtained UNet performance benchmarks of Brain tumor segmentation task for reference (based on CUDA 11, NVIDIA V100 GPUs):
+We obtained U-Net performance benchmarks of Brain tumor segmentation task for reference (based on CUDA 11, NVIDIA V100 GPUs):
 ![distributed training results](../figures/distributed_training.png)

 ## Examples